Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Small but potent, the newly-released Synology DS620slim is my type of NAS server.
 You know, the Asian type.

-Stereotyping aside, this server is an all-new offering from Synology in terms of design.
+Stereotyping aside, this server is an all-new offering from Synology regarding design.
 Maybe that's why it's a 620 and not 619 per Synology standard naming convention.
-One thing for sure, it's significantly superior to the DS419slim that came out last month.
+One thing is for sure, it's significantly superior to the DS419slim that came out last month.

 Synology DS620slim Drive Bay